 - Google your doctors: Many doctors at top end hospitals were trained at government hospitals and still have a contractual obligation to work there.
 If you find a specialist at a top tier hospital, you can google them and check where else they work (you might have to look up the Thai spelling of their name).
 This even works for surgeries.
 Equipment will be a bit older at their government location, but costs can be a fraction of what you would pay otherwise.

 - Find good value hospitals: The social security system above lists a number of good hospitals that provide great value for money.
 You can go to any of them and just pay in cash.
 Waiting times will be shorter than with social security.
-In addition to the hospitals listed above, Veterans General Hospital and Rajavithi Hospital (especially for Ear-Nose-Throat issues) have also been positively mentioned by friends.
+In addition to the social security hospitals listed above, I heard very good things about the private clinic at Ramathibodi Hospital, Veterans General Hospital and Rajavithi Hospital (especially for Ear-Nose-Throat issues).
 Make sure you compare prices though – the ‘private’ department of some government hospitals can get quite pricey as well.

 - Carry credit cards: Even though required by law, some hospitals refuse emergency care if they believe you won’t be able to pay.
 Proving otherwise can be difficult if you’re unconscious.
 This is the reason why I never leave the house without some sort of ID and a credit card.
 I’m not sure if that will help, but I assume it improves my chances.